Export Controls Handbook

-End-use statements are an essential part of export permit applications.
-More information about end-use statements can be found in section E.4.2 below.
+End-use assurances are an essential part of export permit applications.
+More information about end-use assurances can be found in section E.4.2 below.

 E.3.3.3.
 Other information about consignees

-Consignee addresses should identify the location of the consignees where they take physical possession of the exported goods or technology.
+Consignee addresses should identify the location of the consignees to whom the goods or technology are to be shipped or conveyed to directly.
 Consignee addresses must be complete.
-Post office boxes alone are generally not acceptable.
+Post office boxes alone are not acceptable.
 Where available, consignee website addresses should be indicated along with contact e-mail addresses.

 When entering telephone and fax numbers, applicants should separate country and area codes by using a dash between each set of numbers (e.g., 1-613-996-2387).
 Applicants should verify all consignee contact information (including telephone and fax numbers, e-mail addresses, and websites).
 Information that is found to be incomplete or inaccurate may result in the return of the export permit application without action.